dokterkats/katDB/README.md

 * To download custom katDB game configs, [go here.](https://github.com/dokterkats/katDB/tree/main/Game%20Configs)

-**NOTE: as of now, kat DB is only for applications using the SteamVR platform.
-Games from the Oculus store arent listed yet.
+**NOTE: As of now, only SteamVR games have been tested.
+Please feel free to submit your testings for other platforms like oculus and psvr!

 ## What Do The Ratings Mean?
 (empty).
 No smooth locomotion